All Episodes

 I'm proud of you.

-I'm proud to call you a friend, and I look forward to seeing you again in the very near future, pal.
+And I look forward to seeing you again in the very near future, pal.

-Congratulations on 20 wonderful years on on radio.
+Congratulations on 20 wonderful years on radio.

 Now, this is another thing.

-They won't tell me who they've got for these little greetings, is I cannot worm it out of any of them.
+They won't tell me who they've got for these little greetings is I cannot worm it out of any of them.

 There are 23, maybe 25 of these through the week.